-Carpet is another popular place for dust mites.
-Replace bedroom carpet with hardwood floors or linoleum and washable area rugs.
+Carpet is a popular place for dust mites.
+Consider replacing it in your bedroom with hardwood floors or linoleum and washable area rugs.

 If you must have carpet in your bedroom:

-- Choose low-nap over high-nap carpet, which holds more allergens.
+- Choose the low-nap kind, which holds more allergens.

-- Every week, clean the carpet using a vacuum with a HEPA filter and a double bag.
+- Clean it using a vacuum with a HEPA filter and a double bag every week.
 Wear a dust mask while you vacuum so you don’t inhale dust that floats up into the air.

 3. Use Light and Breezy Window Treatments

-Say good-bye to dust catchers like blinds and heavy, dry clean-only drapes.
-Instead, try washable curtains and roller shades.
+Say goodbye to dust catchers like blinds and heavy, dry-clean-only drapes.
+Try washable curtains and roller shades, instead.

-Wipe window frames and glass regularly to prevent mold and mildew, a cause of upper respiratory symptoms if you have allergies or asthma.
+Wipe window frames and glass regularly to prevent mold and mildew.
+Both can trigger upper respiratory symptoms if you have allergies or asthma.

 4. Declutter Your Bedroom

-To breathe better, keep things simple.
+Keep things simple to breathe better.
 Cut back on knickknacks and fabric.
 The less upholstery in the room, the better.

 5. Protect Bedroom Air

-Dust mites and mold like a warm, damp bedroom, but you probably don't.
+Dust mites and mold like a warm, damp room, but you probably don't.

 - When it's warm, use your air conditioner, even if you’re tempted by the outdoor breeze.

-- If you live in a humid climate, use a dehumidifier to keep humidity at 30% to 50%.
+- If you live in a sweaty-weather climate, use a dehumidifier to keep humidity at 30% to 50%.

 - Turn down the heat or turn up the AC.
 Dust mites can’t breed as well at temperatures below 77 F.

 You may want to try an air-filtration system that uses a small-particle or HEPA filter to keep the air in your bedroom cleaner.
-These filters work in central air conditioning and heating systems and in portable air conditioner units.
+These filters work in central air conditioning and heating systems and in portable AC units.